 CBD receptors occur throughout the human body, including the islet cells of the pancreas – the site of insulin production.

-Researchers have found endocannabinoid receptors (namely CB-1 receptors) specifically in the organ’s islet cells – the exact location where insulin is produced.
 Despite these studies, researchers cannot state that endocannabinoid receptors are directly responsible for insulin production.
 They also cannot report that CBD is a cure for diabetes.
 While the receptors may play a role in the pancreas, experts need to do more research.

 Can CBD Help Treat Underlying Symptoms of Diabetes?

 Researchers looking into CBD and how it may mitigate symptoms of diabetes have made a few important discoveries.
-First, CBD may function as a neuroprotectant.
+First, CBD might function as a neuroprotectant.
 Whether this plays any role in the nerve damage caused by diabetes is unknown.

 Final Thoughts on CBD, Diabetes, and Future Treatment Options